 At Harpers Ferry, Manassas, New River Gorge, Valley Forge, Wilderness battlefield, and elsewhere, Joy has led successful campaigns to preserve nationally significant lands in and adjacent to national parks, and to contest inappropriate developments near and inside national park boundaries.
 She was a leader in the campaign to establish Fort Monroe National Monument in Hampton, Virginia, site in August 1619 of enslaved Africans’ first landing in English North America, and in May 1861 of the beginning of the “contraband” movement of self-liberated enslaved people seeking protection behind federal lines during the Civil War.
 She has led publication of “Making Connections” reports at multiple parks to engage community leaders in articulating the economic and quality-of-life benefits supported by the national park that anchors that region.

-Prior to joining NPCA, Joy worked for the Sierra Club, and in the 1990s led a campaign to preserve a remarkable forest in southern Maryland downstream of Washington, D.C.
-The campaign resulted in enactment of Maryland’s landmark Smart Growth program, and creation of the 2,200-acre Chapman Forest State Park and related natural area.
-In 1997 Joy was a founder of the Coalition for Smarter Growth in Washington, D.C., which continues to work for better communities with less traffic in the Washington region.
+Prior to joining NPCA, Joy worked for the Sierra Club for 16 years, first in California and then in the Appalachian region.
+In the 1990s she led a campaign to preserve a richly biodiverse and culturally significant forest in Maryland downstream of Washington, D.C.
+The campaign catalyzed enactment of Maryland’s landmark “Smart Growth” program, and created the 2,200-acre Chapman Forest State Park and a related natural area.
+In 1997 Joy helped found the Coalition for Smarter Growth in Washington, D.C., which works for better communities with less traffic in the greater Washington region.